pittpv/aztec-monitoring-script/en/README.md

 ⚠️ After updating the script, delete the old agent (option 3) and create a new agent (option 2)

-- Minor fix to the monitoring clearing function, /aztec-monitor-agent/agent.log
+- Minor fix to the monitoring log file clearing function, /aztec-monitor-agent/agent.log

 <details>
 <summary>📅 Version History</summary>